turbot/steampipe-mod-azure-insights/dashboards/compute/docs/compute_snapshot_detail.md

 - What tags are applied?
 - What are the source disks or snapshots?
 - Which disks, snapshots, disk encryption sets are managed by it?
+- What relationships does the snapshot have with other resources?